 This monitor doesn't have a local dimming feature; the video above is provided for reference only.

 SDR peak brightness is decent.
 There's almost no variation in brightness when viewing different content, and it should be bright enough for most well-lit rooms, though it may struggle a bit in direct sunlight.
+If you're looking for a similar monitor that gets much brighter, check out the Samsung T55.

 Like most VA panels, horizontal viewing angles on the Optix G27C4 are poor.
 This is important if you often share content or play co-op games.
+If you need a monitor with better viewing angles, check out the BenQ EX2780Q.

 As with most VA panels, vertical viewing angles are poor.
 This can affect the top and bottom of the screen if you tend to sit fairly close.